Things to do in Middleton that don’t cost a dime

 Walk (or drive) through history

-Click here to download Middleton’s Historic Walking Tour map.
+For a self-guided walkable tour: click here to download Middleton’s Historic Walking Tour map.

 Explore Middleton outdoors